×

 50g brown rice flour

-1 tsp gluten-free aluminium-free baking powder (or just aluminium-free baking powder if you can eat gluten)
+1 tsp gluten-free aluminum-free baking powder (or just aluminum-free baking powder if you can eat gluten)

 100g ground almonds